-- 8.5 All official faxes must contain an official cover sheet. - 8.6 All facsimile facilities are provided in all buildings for the purpose of conducting Council business only and per agreement to Union Office Bearers. - 8.6.1 Facsimile machines may have the ability to dial national numbers.
+- 8.4 The nature of fax transmissions makes information sent particularly vulnerable to unintended and unauthorized users.
+As with other communications related to safeguarding confidential information, the Municipality must reasonably safeguard information sent by fax. - 8.5 All official faxes must contain an official cover sheet. - 8.6 All facsimile facilities are provided in all buildings for the purpose of conducting Council business only and per agreement to Union Office Bearers. - 8.6.1 Facsimile machines may have the ability to dial national numbers.
 Only those facilities in secure locations may have international access as determined by the Municipal Manager.